NathanPepperoni/stravaGearUpdater/README.md

-# stravaGearUpdater
+# Strava Gear Updater
-Automatically update the gear on activities based on device name.
+Automatically updated the gear on Strava activities based on the device name on the activity.

 ## How to use the strava gear updater